internetworklab/netapply/README.md

                     direction: out
 ```

-Alternatively, with CLI, you need to apply below configurations to vtysh of lax1 and lax2, respectively:
+Alternatively, with CLI, you might also apply below configurations to vtysh of lax1 and lax2 respectively, to achieve equivalent effect:

 On vtysh of lax1: